ahrendsen/colorblind/README.md

-# colorblind intro
+# colors intro
-A repository to store colorblind palettes for plots in all programming languages and programs.
+A repository to store color palettes for plots in all programming languages and programs.
+The focus is on schemes that are perceptually uniform and were designed with colorblindness in mind.
 This repository is meant to be accessible on multiple levels, whether you are just starting out in a particular programming language or a seasoned veteran.
 Each program is divided into two sections, the "copy paste" method and the "integrated" solution.
 The "copy and paste" method